What is papular purpuric gloves and socks syndrome?

 - In situ hybridisation or immunohistochemistry on biopsy specimens

-Treatment of purpuric gloves and socks syndrome
+What is the treatment of purpuric gloves and socks syndrome

 Treatment of papular purpuric gloves and socks syndrome is generally symptomatic.
 Affected children/adults may remain at school/work if they feel well enough, as the infectious stage of viraemia occurs before the rash is evident.
-Resolution of symptoms usually occurs within one to three weeks without scarring.

 - Red blood cell transfusions and immunoglobulin therapy can be successful in chronic parvovirus infection or during an aplastic crisis.